EmmaGoodliffe/recipes/README.md

 # recipes

-A simple and free recipe app.
+A simple and free app for collecting recipes and generating shopping lists.

+# To do

+- Features
+  - Import recipes
+  - Edit recipes
+  - Tag recipes
+  - Shopping list
+- Aesthetics
+  - Smooth motion